-Python decorators are a very useful tool in python and used to enhance the functionality and behavior of the functions and classes.
-If we want to modify the behavior of the existing function without modifying the original function then we can use decorators to alter its behavior and we can also wrap another function.
-The function is used as an argument in the decorator and then we can call it using a wrapper function and it returns wrapper function as a result.
+Python decorators are a very useful tool in python and used to enhance the functions and classes’ functionality and behaviour.
+If we want to modify the behavior of the existing function without modifying the original function, then we can use decorators to alter its behavior, and we can also wrap another function.
+The function is used as an argument in the decorator, and then we can call it using a wrapper function, and it returns wrapper function as a result.
 So we are modifying or enhancing the behavior of the function without modifying the original function.

-We use @ symbol to denote decorator is defined and python will call decorator first before calling the original function.
+We use @ symbol to denote decorator is defined, and python will call the decorator first before calling the original function.
 Decorators works on four concepts:

 - Nested function: It means we can one function inside another function and so on, as many we want.

 - Python functions are capable of returning another function as output.